danielmayorga/aoc_2022/README.md

 I have a memoized table of function parameters, if we are in a state that is NOT optimal.
 Backout.
 I think this is callled backtracking.

-My solution works in 6 seconds on my input
+My solution works in 6 seconds on my input.
+It's a bit ugly since I had to squeeze some more performance by using Arrays and numbers instead of Map/Object and strings.
+I have a more reable branch with code that runs a bit slower but is easier to follow.

 ### Day 17

 #### Part 1

 Implement the simulations.
+I used Object Oriented Design to create a class called Simulation.
+I used enums to make it easier to read things.

 #### Part 2